KxSystems/docs/docs/ref/value.md

 q)value(+;1;2)                      / list - apply a function or index a list 3
-q)/ if the first item is a string or symbol, it is evaluated first q)value(`.q.neg;2)
+q)/ If the first item is a string or symbol, it is evaluated first q)value(`.q.neg;2)
 -2
 q)value("{x+y}";1;2)